aryanmaq/how-to-testing/HowToUse_LoadFAST.md

 **Steps:**

  - Open the LoadFAST web URL in your browser.
- -Choose your account and complete authentication to access the tool.
+ - Choose your account and complete authentication to access the tool.

    <figure><img src="attachment/auth.png" alt="Login Page"><figcaption></figcaption></figure>